 Frances Rabalais, Stage Director

 Frances Rabalais is a second-year Pittsburgh Opera Resident Artist in 2017-18.
 She is scheduled to assistant stage direct Tosca, The Marriage of Figaro, Ashes & Snow, Moby-Dick, and The Elixir of Love.
+She is scheduled to stage direct The Long Walk this winter.

 Ms. Rabalais started directing not long after returning to her hometown, New Orleans, in 2010.
 There, she directed the 2012 world premiere of The Portrait of Jonathan Jenkins with New Fangled Opera, Great Britten (Scenes Program) with Loyola Opera in 2013, and Krispy Kremes and Butter Queens at the 2014 New Fangled Festival of Opera.